amirbavand/google-cloud-k8S-learning/README.md

 ```

-After creating an account, user can login using the following route
+After creating an account, the user can log in using the following route

 ```
   /login`

 ```

-User can then upload an album of images.
-Each album should contanis at least one image.
-The upper bound for each album is 100mb. each album has discription and could be private or public. if a user is public and an album is private, other users cannot see the album.
+Users can then upload an album of images.
+Each album should contain at least one image.
+The upper bound for each album is 100Mb. each album has a description and could be private or public. if a user is public and an album is private, other users cannot see the album.
 Only the owner can see it.
 pictures can be uploaded using the following route

 ```